Sampling-aware Adversarial Attacks Against Large Language Models: Reproducibility

-\begin{itemize} \item AutoDAN: We run for up to $T_{opt}=100$ steps with $N_{\text{candidates}} = 128$ and use the attacked model to paraphrase. \item BEAST: We run for up to $T_{opt}=40$ steps with $k_1=k_2=15$ and use a temperature of $1.0$ for sampling candidates during the search. \item GCG: We run for up to $T_{opt}=250$ steps with batch size and search width $512$ and select the top-$256$ most promising candidates. \item PAIR: We run for up to $T_{opt}=20$ steps (each of which includes a single greedy model generation).
-Thus, PAIR effectively samples 20 model generations by default. \texttt{lmsys/vicuna-13b-v1.5} is used as attacker model. \item Direct sampling: We sample 1000 generations for each unperturbed prompt using multinomial sampling. \item Best-of-N: We generate 1000 perturbed versions of each prompt and sample a single generation for each.
+We provide code to reproduce all experiments in the supplementary material. \paragraph{Attack details.} \begin{itemize} \item AutoDAN: We run for up to $T_{opt}=100$ steps with $N_{\text{candidates}} = 128$ and use the attacked model to paraphrase. \item BEAST: We run for up to $T_{opt}=40$ steps with $k_1=k_2=15$ and use a temperature of $1.0$ for sampling candidates during the search. \item GCG: We run for up to $T_{opt}=250$ steps with batch size and search width $512$ and select the top-$256$ most promising candidates. \item REINFORCE-GCG: We run for up to $T_{opt}=250$ steps with batch size and search width $512$ and select the top-$256$ most promising candidates.
+As in \citet{geisler2025reinforce}, we employ the finetuned Llama 2 13B-based HarmBench model as an internal judge to score generations during the attack process (during final evaluation and for comparisons with other methods, we of course use the StrongREJECT judge to ensure fairness). \item PAIR: We run for up to $T_{opt}=20$ steps with $N_\text{streams}=1$ (each of which includes a single greedy model generation).
+Thus, PAIR effectively samples 20 model generations by default. \texttt{lmsys/vicuna-13b-v1.5} is chosen as the attacker model. \item Direct sampling: We sample 1000 generations for each unperturbed prompt using multinomial sampling. \item Best-of-N: We generate 1000 perturbed versions of each prompt and sample a single generation for each.
 We apply the default perturbation strength $\sigma = 0.4$, and allow all perturbations (word scrambling, capitalization, ascii perturbations). \end{itemize}

 \paragraph{Sampling.} For most experiments, we draw completions with multinomial sampling at temperature 0.7.
-Since Best-of-N jailbreaking uses a temperature of 1 in the original paper, we reproduce their results with a temperature of 1, and find little difference to a temperature of 0.7.
+No top-$p$ or top-$k$ sampling is used.

+Across all our experiments, we found no statistically significant difference between greedy responses and individual probabilistic samples.
+The average success rates were 16.43\% for greedy responses and 14.07\% for probabilistic samples.
+A two-tailed z-test yields a p-value of 0.063, indicating that the observed difference is not statistically meaningful at $\alpha=0.05$.

 \paragraph{Model details.} \autoref{tab:model-details} provides details for the model checkpoints used in our experiments